-While this site isn’t really meant to be focused on email, email seems to be a crutch that is leaned on by leaders and organisations almost everywhere.
+Email seems to be the communication method crutch that is leaned on by leaders and organisations almost everywhere.
 It’s an easy form of communication to rely on, and that’s the problem.

-When you go through your email inbox, you probably categorise the list, right?
-Urgent, not urgent, no need to respond, funny cat video, reply-all email from someone making a private joke with someone else you don’t know…
+When you go through your email inbox, you scan the list.
+Urgent, not urgent, no need to respond, funny cat video, irrelevant all-staff email…

-Then you write replies to the emails that need them.
-Once you have hit send, that email has been “processed” and you have accomplished something, right?
-Not necessarily.
+Then you write replies to the emails that need it.
+Once you have hit send, that email has been “processed” and you have achieved something, right?

 There are several potential issues with the task you have just “completed”.